Peel Regional Police: Governance

-The Peel Regional Police Services Board consists of civilians who govern the police service.
-The Board’s membership consists of three provincial appointees, a citizen appointee, and three others, including the Mayors of Brampton and Mississauga (presently vacant due to resignation by the Mayor of Mississauga), and the Regional Council Chair.
+The Peel Regional Police Service Board consists of civilians who govern the police service.
+The Board’s membership consists of three provincial appointees, a citizen appointee, and three others, including representatives (usually the mayor or their designate) of Brampton and Mississauga, and the Regional Council Chair.
 The council heads, as Board Chair and Vice Chair, are selected from among the other board members.